ACDBio/GCDPipe/README.md

 ```
 ---
 ## Input
 For gene classification, only first two fields need to be filled.
-The files to the other fields are uploaded in cases when drug prioritization and its initial quality assessment are required
+The files to the other fields are uploaded in cases when drug prioritization and its initial quality assessment are required.

  #### Field 1: Gene Data (a data on risk and non-risk genes used for classifier training and testing)
  Two types of .csv files can be uploaded in this field: